-I registered and watched Dr.Axe’s webinar about leaky gut today and found it very useful to me.
-I took some notes and decided to keep that notes here for my own future references.
+I watched Dr.Axe’s (a certified doctor of natural medicine, chiropractic, and clinical nutritionist) webinar about leaky gut today and found it very useful.
+I took some notes and decided to keep them here.

 Leaky gut Symptoms

 The gut is the biggest immune system organ.

 These conditions are the symptoms of the leaky gut:

 - Food sensitivities.
 Toxins enter the bloodstream from a leaky gut and cause food allergies.

 - Colon problems: bloating, constipation, diarrhea, IBD (Inflammatory bowel disease), irritable bowel syndrome, ulcerative colitis, and others.

 - Thyroid problems: Hashimoto’s, hypothyroidism, graves, and others.

 - Malabsorption of nutrients, which lead to nutritional deficiencies.

 - Inflammatory skin conditions: acne, psoriasis, rosacea, eczema, and others.
 These conditions can also be fixed by healing the gut, says Dr.Axe.